SimonDeDeyne/SWOWEN-2018/README.md

 ## Graphs
 Use `createSWOWENGraph.R` to extract the largest strongly connected component  for graphs based on the first response (R1) or all responses (R123).
-The results are written to `output/adjacencyMatrices' and consist of a file with labels and a sparse file consisting of three values corresponding to row- and column-indices followed by the association frequencies.
+The results are written to `output/adjacencyMatrices` and consist of a file with labels and a sparse file consisting of three values corresponding to row- and column-indices followed by the association frequencies.
 In most cases, associative frequencies will need to be converted to associative strengths by dividing with the sum of all strengths for a particular cue.
 Vertices that are not part of the largest connected component are listed in a report in the `output/reports` subdirectory.

-## Other functions
-* `importdata`: import the raw data and convert to a graph
-* `similarityFunctions`: calculate distributional overlap measures
-* `assoWeightFunctions`: calculate associative strength measures